Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Authenticator apps are powerful MFA tools that generate one-time passcodes to boost account security and protect businesses from cybercrime.
-They add an extra layer of protection that users must pass through to access online accounts or company systems.
-We’ll explore six top-rated commercial authenticator apps to help you find the best option for your business.
-These tools are often part of broader identity management or MFA platforms, which may also be helpful for your organization.
+Authenticator apps power that second layer.
+They generate one-time passcodes users must enter before accessing company accounts or systems, helping prevent stolen credentials from turning into full-scale data breaches.
+We’ll explore six top-rated authenticator apps to help you choose the best fit for your business.
+Many are part of broader identity management platforms, which may also be worth considering, depending on your security needs.

 Bottom LineBottom line

-Authenticator apps add a critical extra layer of security.
-If usernames and passwords are your only lines of defense, your business is a prime target for phishing and ransomware attacks, malware, and other cybersecurity threats.
+If usernames and passwords are your only defenses, your business is vulnerable.
+Authenticator apps add a critical layer of protection against phishing, ransomware attacks, malware and other cybercrime threats.

 Authy dashboard